4E30.10 Constant Volume Gas Thermometer

 - Put water and ice in a beaker.

 - Put water in the other beaker.
-Heat the water on the hot plate, if desired.
+Heat the water on the hot plate, if desired, or use the kettle.

 - Mount the gas thermometer on the lab stand using the 90-degree clamp and 3-finger clamp.